willfish/ex_aws_mfa/README.md

 Do you generate temporary credentials using AWS STS?

-This mix project enables you to conveniently wrap all your shell commands inside of a call to `ExAwsMfa` without the need to hard code environment variables with copy and paste or worry about expiring sessions.
+This mix project enables you to conveniently wrap all your shell commands inside of a call to `ExAwsMfa` without the need for hard coding environment variables with copy and paste or inconvenient worries about expiring sessions.

 This is a port of the original AWS MFA gem found [here](https://github.com/lonelyplanet/aws-mfa/).
 The original repository is for a stand-alone shell script to prepare the environment to interact with AWS SDK tools. `ExAwsMfa` is both a stand-alone shell script and can also be inserted into an Elixir application to prepare the environment for a single instance.
 It retrieves temporary credentials for assuming an AWS role, by first obtaining an MFA token from the user.